lukemtl/lukemtl/README.md

 - 👋 Hi, I’m @lukemtl
 - 👀 I’m interested in web app development
-- 🌱 I’m currently learning nodeJS, JAMStack
+- 🌱 I code mostly in Javascript, Python, Java

 <!---
 lukemtl/lukemtl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.